Jalastin/ECS-189L-Project/ProjectDocument.md

 ### Wind Zone

-- There is also a Wind Zone that adds a wind force to increase the difficulty of the game.
+- There is also a [Wind Zone](https://github.com/Jalastin/ECS-189L-Project/tree/main/ECS%20189L%20Game/Assets/Scripts/Wind%20Scripts) that adds a wind force to increase the difficulty of the game.
 Every GameObject within the Zone (besides Platforms and the Player) has its velocity affected by a specified wind force.
 I utilized [OnTriggerStay2D](https://github.com/Jalastin/ECS-189L-Project/blob/27cb90eab9e09bc26799145d52d03a31f66e6ad1/ECS%20189L%20Game/Assets/Scripts/Wind%20Scripts/WindZoneController.cs#L22) to apply the wind force to any objects with a Rigidbody2D within the zone.

 - The wind force varies based on an [Attack, Decay, Sustain, Release curve.](https://github.com/Jalastin/ECS-189L-Project/blob/main/ECS%20189L%20Game/Assets/Scripts/Wind%20Scripts/ADSRManager.cs) While the base code was based off of [Professor McCoy’s original ADSR Manager,](https://github.com/dr-jam/GameplayProgramming/blob/master/Projects/ADSR/Assets/Scripts/ADSRManager.cs) I heavily modified the Start() and Update() portion of the code.
 During the ADSR curve, I calculate the wind force based off of an initial force and the position in the curve.
 After the ADSR ends, I wait timeBeforeRestart time before I restart the ADSR curve (by switching to Attack phase) and flipping the direction of the wind force.

 - The Wind Zone also has a Factory attached to it that creates WindSprites.
-[These WindSprites simply spawn for a specified time, and are used to visualize the current wind force on the screen.](https://github.com/Jalastin/ECS-189L-Project/blob/main/ECS%20189L%20Game/Assets/Scripts/Wind%20Scripts/WindSpriteController.cs) The position they spawn at is randomized to be [somewhere within the Wind Zone.](https://github.com/Jalastin/ECS-189L-Project/blob/46f1f5efad5605ec99dda076db785dbdd49e43b7/ECS%20189L%20Game/Assets/Scripts/Wind%20Scripts/WindSpriteSpec.cs#L18)
+[These WindSprites simply spawn for a specified time, and are used to visualize the current wind force on the screen.](https://github.com/Jalastin/ECS-189L-Project/blob/main/ECS%20189L%20Game/Assets/Scripts/Wind%20Scripts/WindSpriteController.cs) The position they spawn at is randomized to be [somewhere within the Wind Zone.](https://github.com/Jalastin/ECS-189L-Project/blob/46f1f5efad5605ec99dda076db785dbdd49e43b7/ECS%20189L%20Game/Assets/Scripts/Wind%20Scripts/WindSpriteSpec.cs#L18) You can see the WindSprite cloud at the very top of the gif shown below.

 ![](./ExampleImages/WindZoneDemonstration.gif)